 The view over Forsyth Park from the porch or upstairs balcony is truly stunning.
 There is a 24-hour front desk and guests can use the garden.

 The property is again located in historic downtown and is within easy walking distance of Monterey Square and Madison Square.
+Don’t forget to check out some of the best Haunted Hotels In Savannah!

 The bed and breakfast consist of 3 bedrooms, a kitchen with a dining area, and a bathroom.
 A flat-screen TV is available.